Why side stitches occur in runners and other athletes and how to avoid them

 In addition, most runners are “footed”.
 They begin and end a respiratory cycle on the same foot while running, usually in a stride to breathing ratio of 4:1 while jogging and 2:1 while running very fast.
 As the runner’s breathing then becomes synchronized with his/her stride, exhalation consistently occurs on the same leg.
 If one repeatedly exhales (causing the diaphragm to move up) when the right foot hits the ground (forcing the organs on the right side of the body to move down), a side stitch may develop.”

-Another source that is rarely spoken about is the effect of body mechanics that eventually create the problem in the first place.
+A more likely source that is rarely spoken about is the effect of body mechanics that eventually create the problem in the first place.
 Our regular readers have heard about the idea of how body asymmetry and foot overpronation affects running gait, with over and under striding and it affects the core as it torques.
 Side stitches are a side effect of this mechanism.
 As the myofascia surrounding the core muscles causes distortion of the pelvis, it also torques the rib cage, which affects breathing.
 It also affects the function of the diaphragm.
-The reason it is more likely to occur with people who are built asymmetrically is that asymmetry will cause the distortion of the pelvis, the tightening of the legs, the shortening of the stride and the improper recruitment of the oblique and rectus abdominus muscles as they fire when they are not supposed to.
-During running, the abdominals are more supportive, unless you are a sprinter.
-Since running hard will cause these muscles to fire and tighten abnormally, they will have fascial adhesions at the diaphragm causing the spasm we know as side stitches.

 Relieving Side Stitches

-Since body mechanics plays a larger role than most authors on the World Wide Web offer in their explanations, there are things you can do that are effective in reducing pelvic distortion and improving your running form.
+Since body mechanics plays a larger role than most researchers offer in their explanations, there are things you can do that are effective in reducing pelvic distortion, recruitment while improving your running form.

 - Wear either off the shelf or custom insoles – You need to address the asymmetry.
 Asymmetry is easily helped with the right insert.

-- See a health care provider who specializes in runners if you are having other running injuries.
+- See a sports certified chiropractor who specializes in runners if you are having other running injuries.
 It is very difficult to be objective about your own body, and sometimes an outside source can be quite helpful.
-If you resolve the mechanism causing stitches, chances are you will prevent some future injuries while also resolving current running issues.
+If you resolve the mechanism causing stitches, chances are you will prevent some future injuries while also. resolving current running issues.